yardgnome18/GF_Repo/source/Muffin.rst

 :apple cranberry: 1 ½ cups peeled, cored, and chopped Granny Smith apples, ½ cup fresh or frozen chopped cranberries (you can chop cranberries in a mini processor), and 1 additional tablespoon of sugar.

-:mango banana chocolate chip: 1/ 2 cup peeled, pitted, and chopped ripe mangos, 1 peeled and chopped ripe banana, and 1/2 cup semi-sweet chocolate chips.
+:mango banana chocolate chip: 1/ 2 cup peeled, pitted, and chopped ripe mango, 1 peeled and chopped ripe banana, and 1/2 cup semi-sweet chocolate chips.

 :papaya red raspberry: 1 ripe papaya, peeled, seeded, and chopped and 1 cup fresh red raspberries.